Imshakhawat/IIUC_Tech_Professionals_Directory/README.md

  - If you are to give any interview in a company look if any IIUCians belong from that company and connect with him if you find one.
  - CV review, Interview preparation ideas, company faqs are some basic help you get from this directory.

+## Some rules and regulations to follow
+As you deal with professionals you gotta maintain some rules:
+ - Treat them with respect.
+Don't expect them to reply to you instantly.
+They have a professional life and personal life going on.
+ - Try to Communicate via mail.
+ - While asking for help try to be more descriptive, to the point, and specific.
+ - Don't Irritate them with questions that can be answered by a simple Google search.

  ## How to contribute
 Anyone can contribute to enrich this directory.
 All you have to do is share this form with a IIUCian professional who isn't listed here.

 form link: https://forms.gle/RQfCfWPBWu4n4DkN7

+ ## List Of Professionals

 |  Name                   | Email                                | Organization                         | Designation                                         |   Batch |
 |:---------------------------|:-------------------------------------|:-------------------------------------|:----------------------------------------------------|--------:|